-QatarEnergy declares force majeure on some LNG contracts amid Iran war
+QatarEnergy declares force majeure on some LNG contracts due to Iran war

 The move comes amid production disruptions linked to the US-Israeli war on Iran, which have affected Qatar.

-QatarEnergy has declared force majeure on some of its affected long-term liquified natural gas (LNG) supply contracts, with counterparties including customers in Italy, Belgium, South Korea, and China.
+QatarEnergy has declared force majeure on some of its long-term liquefied natural gas (LNG) supply contracts, including for customers in Italy, Belgium, South Korea and China.

-The move on Tuesday comes amid production disruptions linked to the US-Israeli war on Iran, which has affected Qatar.
+The move on Tuesday comes amid production and supply disruptions caused by the United States-Israeli war on Iran.

 Recommended Storieslist of 3 items